 - Furniture, and other non-food items that you are unable to donate or recycle

-- E-waste – Environmental regulations prohibit the disposal of televisions, computers and other electronic equipment to the landfill.
+- E-waste – Environmental regulations prohibit the disposal of televisions, computers, and other electronic equipment in landfills.
 These items must be placed separately at the curb for special collection/recycling.
 The Town will collect the items if un-broken.
 Please call (843) 849-2022 if you have E-waste to be picked up and we will get it as soon as possible.
-However, it may not be a same-day pick up.
+However, it may not be a same-day pick-up.
 Residents can also take their E-waste to County drop-off sites or big box electronic stores for proper disposal.

 Tips You Can Use

-- DONATE IT – the Kidney Foundation, East Cooper Community Outreach, Goodwill, Habitat for Humanity and other organizations will collect or accept many used items, and some organizations provide a tax-deductible receipt.
-Items donated to organizations for re-use helps reduce the size of our landfills and lessen the need for new landfills.
+- DONATE IT – the Kidney Foundation, East Cooper Community Outreach, Goodwill, Habitat for Humanity, and other organizations will collect or accept many used items, and some organizations provide a tax-deductible receipt.
+Items donated to organizations for re-use help reduce the size of our landfills and lessen the need for new landfills.
 Check our recycling page for more disposal options.

-- Tree limbs should be cut into 4 feet or shorter sections and not larger that 8 inches in diameter.
+- Tree limbs should be cut into 4 feet or shorter sections and not larger than 8 inches in diameter.
 Tree stumps are not collected.

 - We cannot collect wet paint.
 Residents will need to take it to the Charleston County Recycling Center.

-- Place separate items in separate piles (metal, limbs, yard debris in brown paper yard bags in one pile and miscellaneous debris like furniture, metal, and appliances in a separate pile).
+- Place separate items in separate piles (place limbs and yard debris in brown paper yard bags in one pile and miscellaneous debris like furniture, metal, and appliances in a separate pile).

 - Remove refrigerator doors and put the opening towards the ground when placing out for pickup - for safety's sake!

-- Place trash material on the road by the curb not on your lawn (unless the road is too narrow) and nowhere near storm drains.
-This will reduce damages to your grass and the storm drain inlets, which can be crushed by the equipment.
+- Place trash material on the road by the curb, not on your lawn (unless the road is too narrow), and nowhere near storm drains.
+This will reduce damage to your grass and the storm drain inlets, which can be crushed by the equipment.

 - Never place debris near any utility boxes, cable pedestals, or water meters.

-- Be Advised - do not put items at or near the curb that you do not want collected! (ie. toys, bikes and basketball goals) If you want them collected, please call (843) 849-2022 and let us know.
+- Be Advised - do not put items at or near the curb that you do not want to be collected! (ie. toys, bikes, and basketball goals) If you want them collected, please call (843) 849-2022 and let us know.